jl-1992/Gawkbox_solution/README.md

 Request/Response Flow:

-To obtain the information specified in the remote assignment in JSON format, navigate to the route "localhost:8080/users/USERNAME", where USERNAME is the name of the Twitch user whose data you wish to access.
+To obtain user/channel information in JSON format, navigate to the route "localhost:8080/users/USERNAME", where USERNAME is the name of the Twitch user whose data you wish to access.
 The HTTP response will be in JSON format with appropriate headers added for readability.